permaweb/ao/connect/README.md

 # `ao` Connect

-The `ao-connect` library provides an abstraction for spawning, evaluating, and interacting with `ao` Processes.
+The `aoconnect` library provides an abstraction for spawning, evaluating, and interacting with `ao` Processes.

 This module will run in a browser or server environment.